simp/pupmod-simp-ds389/README.md

 Just remember that Puppet will attempt to remove this instance every time it runs!
-This means that if you create an instance by hand with the name `test2` then puppet will remove it at the next run.
+This means that if you create an instance by hand with the name `test2` then Puppet will remove it at the next run.

 ### Enabling the remote admin interface